ktbs/ktbs/doc/source/tutorials/install/install-local-ktbs.rst

 Make the trace bases persistent
 +++++++++++++++++++++++++++++++

 By default, kTBS stores the trace bases in memory, so they will not be retained after you stop kTBS.
-To make the trace bases persistent, you need to **configure a store**.
+To make the trace bases persistent, you need to **configure a repository**.

 This can be done with the ``-r`` option.

 .. code-block:: bash

-    (ktbs-env)user@mymachine:/home/user/ktbs-env$ ktbs -r <storename>
+    (ktbs-env)user@mymachine:/home/user/ktbs-env$ ktbs -r <dirname>

-A directory named ``<storename>`` will be used to store the trace bases; if it does not exist, it will be automatically created and initialized.
+A directory named ``<dirname>`` will be used to store the trace bases; if it does not exist, it will be automatically created and initialized.

 .. note::